WORK WITH ME

 All of my work happens through a strategic partnership.

-They come because they want to work through real situations with someone who can hold the full context and think clearly alongside them.
+They come to work through consequential situations with someone who can see the full system and think clearly alongside them.

 WHAT WE WORK ON